anchore/enterprise-client-go/pkg/engine/docs/UserManagementApi.md

 > []User ListUsers(ctx, accountname).Execute()

-List accounts for the user
+List of users found in this account.

 ### Example